MassimoDanieli-zz/Vagrant-Ansible-Jenkins/README.md

     `unzip  Vagrant-Ansible-Jenkins.zip`

-3) go to the new directory and spin up the vagrant machine and let ansible do the work !
+3) Go to the new directory and spin up the vagrant machine and let ansible do the work !

     `cd Vagrant-Ansible-Jenkins && vagrant up`

-4) copy the initial Jenkins admin's password from the latest ansible task
+4) Copy the initial Jenkins admin's password from the latest ansible task
     ```
     TASK [jenkins : print init password jenkins] ***********************************
            ok: [jenkins] => {